 In the 2014 edition of U.S. News & World Report's "Best Law Firms," Bowles Rice ranks as First Tier in more than 30 areas of law in West Virginia, including Banking and Finance Law, Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law, Commercial Litigation, Financial Services Regulation Law and Litigation – Bankruptcy.

-Bowles Rice represents more than 70 banks and bank holding companies and is proud to represent both the West Virginia Bankers Association and Community Bankers of West Virginia.
+Bowles Rice represents more than 70 banks and bank holding companies and is proud to represent Community Bankers of West Virginia.

 In the firm’s capacity representing both associations, Bowles Rice has filed numerous amicus briefs with the Supreme Court of Appeals of West Virginia, which address a broad range of issues fundamental to the financial services industry, including:

 - McFarland v.
 Wells Fargo Bank and U.S. Bank National Association (applicable standard for proving unconscionability per the WVCCPA)